wrightmat/dnd-eberron/other/Draconic Factions.md

 - **Magic**: 0
 - **Wealth**: 1
 - **Assets**:
-	-
+	- Bronze Shipyard (Headquarters)
 - **Morale**: +6
 - **Goal**: Build up a navy strong enough to protect Argonnessen from outsiders while the other dragons release Tiamat.
 - **Objectives**:
 	 - [x]  A single ship of bronze dragonborn lands in Pylas Maradal, and begin working with House Lyrandar to build more ships.
-	 - [ ]  The bronze dragonborn open their own port and ship building business, called the Bronze Shipyard, to compete with House Lyrandar.
+	 - [x]  The bronze dragonborn open their own port and ship building business, called the Bronze Shipyard, to compete with House Lyrandar.
 Add "Bronze Shipyard (headquarters)" to Assets.
 	 - [ ]  The Bronze Shipyard outcompetes House Lyrandar, putting them out of business and pushing them out of Pylas Maradal completely. +1 to Wealth.
 	 - [ ]  The bronze dragonborn send two ships, keeping a dozen behind, to Taer Valaestas where they establish a new shipyard and airship dock called the Bronze Spire.
 Add "Bronze Spire" to Assets.
 	 - [ ]  The Bronze Spire outcompetes House Lyrandar, putting them out of business and pushing them out of Taer Valaestas entirely. +1 to Wealth.